Issue 3 Volume 13 (2024)

 Written by Ramdas Bhat Published On Issue 3 Vol 13, 2024

 Hyperlipidemia and obesity represent significant global health challenges associated with heightened risks of angina, atherosclerosis, and stroke due to elevated blood lipid levels.
 Exploring natural agents as potential therapeutic interventions is promising in addressing these conditions.
-In this study, the antihyperlipidemic and anti-obesity effects of ethanolic extract from Parmotrema tinctorum were evaluated using an olive oil-induced hyperlipidemic rat model.
-Rats were divided into distinct
+In this study, the antihyperlipidemic and anti-obesity effects of ethanolic extract from Parmotrema tinctorum (P. tinctorum) were evaluated using an olive oil-induced hyperlipidemic rat model.
+Rats were divide

 Read More